-My research expertise is in Modernism and the discourses of subjectivity and dissent in the short story at the turn of the twentieth century.
-I also have research interests in translation theories and practices and am currently transcribing, translating and editing a 16th century manuscript from Italian into English as part of a British Academy project in collaboration with colleagues from The University of Exeter, The University of Leeds and The University of Malta.
-Relevant to translation practices is also my recent translation of Silvia Evangelisti’s Nuns: A History of Convent Life (OUP), from English into Italian, for the Italian publishing house Il Mulino.
+My research expertise is in Modernism and the discourses of subjectivity and dissent at the turn of the twentieth century.
+I also have research interests in translation theories and practices, having recently transcribed, translated and edited a 16th century manuscript as part of a British Academy funded project in collaboration with The University of Exeter, The University of Leeds and The University of Malta.
+Relevant to translation practices is also my translation of Silvia Evangelisti’s Nuns: A History of Convent Life (OUP), for the Italian publishing house Il Mulino.

 2012: ‘Harnessing Technology to Improve Feedback and Assessment’, Teaching and Learning Symposium, School of Languages Cultures Art History and Music (LCAHM), College of Arts and Law (CAL), The University of Birmingham.